Rape victims to inform justice research

 The project will identify changes needed to improve victims' confidence.

+Justice Secretary Michael Matheson has been taking the views of survivors of rape and sexual attacks.

-Mr Matheson announced the Scottish government-funded project ahead of a meeting with Rape Crisis Scotland.
+He announced the Scottish government-funded project ahead of a meeting with Rape Crisis Scotland.

 'Daunting experience'